Are you worried about your safari trip to Africa?

 Even with this, there could still be a reasonable level of concern about whether you’ll get on with your guide, especially when you’re relying on them to deliver the ultimate safari experience for you.

 If your safari tour operator is well regarded, it’s because they have a knack for finding and retaining the best safari guides.
-Traveler reviews have such a huge bearing on their businesses, they cannot get away with offering sub-par guides.
+Traveler reviews have such a huge bearing on their businesses, that they cannot get away with offering sub-par guides.

 In any case, if you find that you’d like to limit the time spent with your safari guide outside of game drives, then you can!